triparna3-ship-it/disease-Predictive-Analysis/README.md

 ---

-## 🚀 Future Scope

-Possible improvements include:

-* Diabetes-specific prediction
-* Heart disease risk prediction
-* Streamlit web application
-* Patient risk dashboard
-* Explainable AI
-* Additional classification algorithms
-* Hyperparameter tuning
-* Cross-validation
-* Model deployment through an API
-* Multilingual healthcare interface

----

 ## 👩‍💻 Author

-**Healthcare Predictive Analytics – Data Analysis & Machine Learning Project**
+**Healthcare Predictive Analytics Project**
 Developed using Python, Jupyter Notebook, Pandas, Matplotlib, Seaborn and Scikit-learn.

 ---

 ## ⚠️ Disclaimer

-This application is an educational machine learning project and should not be used for actual medical diagnosis, treatment, or clinical decision-making.
+This application is an educational data analytics project and should not be used for actual medical diagnosis, treatment, or clinical decision-making.